savioxavier/discord-neofetch/README.md

 Alright, so Discord recently added ANSI escape codes to codeblock messages, which means that you can 'colorize' your output an style it whichever way you want.
 This bot takes advantage of this feature, and works around with the color codes using `chalk` to produce a neofetch-like colored output.

 Unfortunately, mobile support for ANSI codes haven't been added yet, but fear not!
-There's a command called `/neomobile` that outputs a mobile friendly view of the information.
+There's a button called `--mobile` that outputs a mobile friendly view of the information.
+Alternatively, you can use the `/neomobile` command too!

 - **What sort of information is displayed?**